katconnors/pawsforalarm/README.md

 Install the items in requirements.txt <br>
 You will need to request an API key from RescueGroups.org.<br>
 To use the manual entry features, you'll need to generate an authentication token.<br>
-Additionally, a password is used for code implemented to prevent CSRF attacks- this will need to be generated.<br><br>
+Additionally, a password is used for code implemented to prevent CSRF attacks- this will need to be generated.<br>
 Run seed.py and rescueorg.py <br>

 ## Reminders after changes to model.py